“Alexa, Do My Christmas Shopping.”

 This coming holiday season, shoppers also are sure to see more of what Amazon rolled out last year: Echo-only deals that encourage customers to shop “with their signature voice.”

-This is part 2 of a 3-part series on 2017 holiday retail trends.
+This is part 2 of a 3-part series on 2017 holiday retail trends (see part 1 and part 3).
 Subscribe to Market Share so you don’t miss the next post in this series.

 Brielle Scott is Senior Communications Manager at NAIOP.

 Brielle Scott gloves would actually be cool for some night photography/light painting photography.